finbourne/lusid-sdk-python/sdk/docs/CorporateActionSourcesApi.md

 # **delete_corporate_actions**
 > DeletedEntityResponse delete_corporate_actions(scope, code, corporate_action_ids)

-[EARLY ACCESS] DeleteCorporateActions: Delete corporate actions
+[EARLY ACCESS] DeleteCorporateActions: Delete corporate actions (instrument transition events) from a corporate action source

 Delete one or more corporate actions from a particular corporate action source.
 The maximum number of corporate actions that this method can delete per request is 1,000.